SupurCalvinHiggins/212-fall-2015/labs/lab-07/readme.md

 ### Design

-In this section, you will design a recursive algorithm to TODO using the SRBOT framework.
+In this section, you will design a recursive algorithm to compute the minimum cost PCB layout of a device using the SRBOT framework.
 If you spend more than 15-20 minutes on this section, look at the solution provided below and move on.

 1. Read `strategic_silicon.h`.